netneurolab/netneurotools/README.rst

 *  A range of useful datasets fetchers

-   *  Templates and atlases
-   *  Multimodal annotations
-   *  Data from our published papers

 *  Network construction: empirical and surrogate

-   *  Consensus networks
-   *  Randomized (null) networks

-*  Network (graph) metrics calculation

-   *  BCT-like metrics: up-to-date and optimized
+*  Network (graph) metrics calculation: up-to-date and optimized
-   *  Agent-based models
-   *  Statistical metrics

 *  Brain and network visualization

-   *  Surface visualization
-   *  3D point brain
-   *  Sorted communities

-*  Network modularity workflows

-   *  Consensus modules

-*  Spatial statistics

-   *  Spatial autocorrelation

 *  Optimized statistics routines

-   *  Correlation estimation
-   *  Permutation testing

 *  Convenient interface for external tools

-*  A place for experimental procedures
+*  And much more!

 Check out our `documentation <https://netneurotools.readthedocs.io/en/latest>`_ for more information!